 - 36 semester hours in general business electives

-- Most candidates either take a CPA exam preparation course and/or spend considerable time studying on their own to enhance their success on the exam.
+- Pass all four parts of the CPA examination, a standard computerized national exam.
+Most candidates either take a CPA exam preparation course or spend considerable time studying on their own to enhance their success on the four-part exam.

-- Graduates who have 150 hours of education from a registered program need one year of experience under the direct supervision of a licensed CPA.
+- Fulfill the experience requirement.
+One year of experience, completed under the direct supervision of a licensed CPA.
 Appropriate experience may be earned in public accounting, government, or industry.